265: The CFG Language

 4. A CFG label is an identifier.

-6. The visible loop and return variable bindings of a CFG term in a CFG state is the set of bindings in the CFG state of those loop and return variables that are in the scope of the CFG term and that are not shadowed by later bindings in the CFG state of loop and return variables, respectively, that are also in the scope of the CFG term and are associated with the same identifier.
+7. The visible CFG-variable bindings of a CFG term in a CFG state are those bindings in the CFG state whose CFG variables are in the scope of the CFG term and which are not shadowed by later bindings in the CFG state associated with the same identifier.

-By abuse of language, extending an environment by the visible loop or return variable bindings in a CFG state means extending the environment by binding the identifiers associated with the visible loop or return variable bindings to fresh locations initially holding the values to which the loop or return variables are bound in the CFG state.
+By abuse of language, extending an environment by the visible CFG-variable bindings in a CFG state means extending the environment by binding the identifiers associated with the visible CFG-variable bindings to fresh locations initially holding the values to which the CFG variables are bound in the CFG state.

 Entry format